 First of all, if you’ve never made ravioli from scratch you might think it’s impossible or expect a total disaster.
 I know I did.
-Oh don’t you worry – you’ll hear plenty in this post of the first time I made them, of me getting ready to climb up to the roof and take a swan dive, figuring it’d be easier to just end it all than try to finish this recipe.
+Oh don’t you worry – you’ll hear plenty in this post about the first time I made them, of me getting ready to climb up to the roof and take a swan dive, figuring it’d be easier to just end it all than try to finish this recipe.

 BUT, I saved myself and kept on going.
 (Plus I realized my house isn’t high enough and I’d probably only just break something.
 That would suck.)
 But finishing this perfect-for-fall, fresh vegetarian recipe was worth it in the end.
 Oh, was it worth it in the end.
-And now I love to make them, and make them all the time!

 If it’s your first time making homemade pasta, don’t worry – I will break it down for you.
 It’s easier than you think, and you don’t need a pasta maker (I don’t use one).
-You will, however, need a food processor.
-The brown butter sage sauce is maybe the easiest and tastiest sauce I ever made, and I guarantee you’ll want to use it on other recipes in the future.
+You will, however, need a food processor or a stand mixer with the dough attachment.
+Outside of that, your usual kitchen staples will do.

 And the deliciously flavorful butternut squash ravioli filling?
 You’ll whip it up in no time.
 I will hold your hand and make sure you don’t jump.
 We’ll be fine, I promise.
 Here we go.